 Susan McGee serves as a Director of the Corporation.
-She is also on the boards of directors of NYSE-listed Goldman Sachs BDC, Inc., Goldman Sachs Private Middle Market Credit LLC, and Goldman Sachs Private Middle Market Credit II LLC.
-She also serves on the boards of directors of ETTL Engineers & Consultants, Inc. In addition, Ms. McGee most recently served as a member of the Securities and Exchange Commission's ("SEC") Asset Management Advisory Committee, advising the SEC on Environment, Social and Governance and Diversity, Equity and Inclusion disclosures, market structure and various other matters.
+She is also on the boards of directors of NYSE-listed Goldman Sachs BDC, Inc., Goldman Sachs Private Middle Market Credit LLC, Goldman Sachs Private Middle Market Credit II LLC, Goldman Sachs Private Credit Corp, and GS Philip Street Middle Market Lending LLC.
+She also serves on the board of directors of ETTL Engineers & Consultants, Inc.

 Ms. McGee served as President of U.S. Global Investors, Inc., a NASDAQ-listed and SEC-registered investment advisor specializing in metals, mining and natural resources, from 1998 to 2018 and as the company's General Counsel from 1997 to 2018.
 Ms. McGee also served on the Investment Company Institute (ICI) Board of Governors from 2008 to 2018.
+In addition, Ms. McGee most recently served as a member of the Securities and Exchange Commission's ("SEC") Asset Management Advisory Committee, advising the SEC on Environmental, Social and Governance and Diversity, Equity and Inclusion disclosures, market structure and various other matters.